Postdoc in Microbiome Research: Germany

 - Functional characterization of bacterial strains (gene expression and metabolic capabilities)

-- Characterizing the immunomodulatory potential of bacteria (including human cell assays) and investigating hormone-microbe interactions
+- Characterizing the immunomodulatory potential of bacteria (including human cell assays) and investigating host-microbe interactions

 - Network with our national and international collaborators and present our work at conferences and scientific meetings